vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 To instruct rails to load secrets from the encrypted file.
 So, you need to uncomment `config.require_master_key = true` in the `config/environments/production.rb` file.

 You will also set up the `RAILS_MASTER_KEY` on Heroku environment.
-But that can wait, as the local environment has the master key in the file `master.key` (and that **should not** be included in version control).
-Rails by default adds the file to `.gitignore` for you.
+But that can wait, as the local environment has the master key in the file `master.key`.

 ### Add Middleware Strategy